Entropy Meets Importance: A Unified Head Importance-Entropy Score for Stable and Efficient Transformer Pruning: Experimental Results

 \subsection{Main Results}

-We evaluate HIES using two key metrics: model quality and stability.\footnote{Experimental details are provided in Appendix~\ref{exp_setting}.} As reported in Table~\ref{table_1}, HIES improves model quality by 8.21\% on average.
+We evaluate HIES using two key metrics: model quality and stability\footnote{Experimental details are provided in Appendix~\ref{Experimental Setups}.
+We also conduct sensitivity analysis across multiple random seeds and observe consistent improvements for both $\text{BERT}_\text{base}$ and $\text{LLaMA-2}_\text{7B}$.
+Details are provided in Appendix~\ref{app:seed-sensitivity}.
+Note that we use a calibration size of 32 for computing HIES; additional analyses are reported in Appendix~\ref{app:calibration}.}.
+As reported in Table~\ref{table_1}, HIES improves model quality by 8.21\% on average.
 Table~\ref{table_stability} further demonstrates a 3.3\% average stability gain over HIS.
 Notably, at a pruning ratio of 50\%, HIES achieves gains of up to 15.2\% in model quality and $2.04\times$ in stability compared to the best-performing baseline.
 These results corroborate our theoretical analysis, demonstrating that HIES preserves end-task performance while markedly enhancing robustness, both critical for reliable and efficient deployment.